mubashiraliit/ai_notify_hub/README.md

 All updates are instantly displayed on a **smart LCD/LED screen** via internet.

-It also includes an **AI assistant** for answering university-related queries.
+It also includes an **Voice AI assistant** for answering university-related queries.

 ---